chenyiyuu/CA-Jaccard/README.md

 ## Acknowledgement

-Some parts of the code is borrowed from [GoogleDrive](https://github.com/alibaba/cluster-contrast-reid).
+Some parts of the code is borrowed from [Cluster Contrast](https://github.com/alibaba/cluster-contrast-reid).

 ## Citation